ModernFlyouts-Community/ModernFlyouts/README.md

 ## Disadvantages compared to [ADeltaX/AudioFlyout](https://github.com/ADeltaX/AudioFlyout).
 - Flyout can't be shown in **LockScreen** and above **TaskManager**, since UIAccess is not taken into account from the beginning.
-- No flyout to control **Brightness** due to technical difficulties (can't find the perfect API that works for every laptop device, there are multiple APIs such as `WmiMonitorBrightnessMethods` and `SetDeviceGammaRamp`, can't find the trigger method to show the flyout 😅) and is planned for later.
 - No **Acrylic** backdrop (will cost animation so ...)

 ## IMPORTANT NOTE :